ludus-leonis/FreeBeeGee/docs/roadmap.md

 ## v0.6 - Uploading Unicorn

 * rename "game" to "table"
+* scroll to center of setup/table when opening new tables
 * upload custom images for tiles & tokens
 * remove default entries from json fieles (e.g. side=0)
 * hide .../data/... from URLs (via .htaccess)